 Step 7.
 Accessing Repository in Browser.

 Subversion will be available on HTTP port 80 by default.
-Open your favourite browser and navigate to
+Open your favorite browser and navigate to

 http://your-server-ip/svn/project/ and will prompt for authentication.
 Use login credentials created in Step 6.
 If you are using a firewall, please open port 80 to enable access to the control panel.